 - One all the vegetables have turned soft, roughly make 4 indentations for placing the eggs.

 - Now crack one egg at a time in a small bowl.
-Carefully lower each egg into each dents.
+Carefully drop each egg into each dents.

 - Cover and cook the eggs until the egg whites are firm but the yolks are still little runny.
 This will take about 5 to 10 minutes on low heat.

-- Once done, scoop out each egg with generous amount of the tomato-bell pepper sauce per serving, garnish with some fresh chopped cilantro and serve hot!
+- Once done, scoop out 2 eggs with generous amount of tomato-bell pepper sauce per serving, garnish with some fresh chopped cilantro and serve your shakshuka hot!